NSW to consider allowing children in bars and pubs

-A “carrot and stick” system would be introduced for liquor licensing in NSW, and minors could be allowed into small bars before midnight, under a proposed state government bill.
+A “carrot and stick” system would be introduced for liquor licensing in NSW, with minors allowed into small bars before midnight under a proposed state government bill.

 The draft Liquor Amendment (24-hour Economy) Bill 2020 aims to jump-start Sydney’s economy when the coronavirus pandemic finally ends.